Abstract Art techniques CourseLiz Hough, Travel Plans, 110 x 110cm

 How does an online session work

-Once you have booked, please login to our online learning platform to access the link to the live session and to find details of any pre course tasks and materials.
+Once you have booked, please login to our online learning platform to access the link to the recordings and live sessions and to find details of any pre course tasks and materials.

 If you haven’t yet created an account, you will be sent an email inviting you to do so after booking.